im-gozmit/Machine-Learning/README.md

    2. Install the Graphical Installer and it will take some time to Install so wait and get a cup of coffe :p

-   3. Now after complete installation now you need to configure your Anaconda:
+   3. Now after complete installation now you need to configure your Anaconda (as many libraries are outdated so its good to update all of them to the new version) :

      a.
 From Start Menu find Anaconda Prompt and open it.
 Wait for few minutes it will open in some time and start typing with
         i.   conda update conda